Auer v. Robbins: Legacy

-Auer deference gives agencies a highest level of deference in interpreting their own regulations.
+Auer deference gives agencies the highest level of deference in interpreting their own regulations.
 However, deference is warranted only if the language of the regulation is ambiguous unless it is plainly erroneous or inconsistent with the regulation.
 The case expands Chevron deference by giving the agency the highest deference.

 In Chevron, there was a two-step standard of review.
 The Chevron standard dealt with "a formal rationale for judicial deference to an agency's interpretation of a statute."
 Auer did not adopt the two-step process for review in Chevron but a single level standard of deference "to an agency's permissible interpretation of its regulation."

 Auer deals with the agency's interpretation of its own regulation, as opposed to the agency's interpretation of the statute, as in Chevron.

 In Auer, the claim was not that the regulation was substantively unlawful or even that it violated a clear procedural prerequisite.
 It was that it was arbitrary and capricious not to conduct amendatory rulemaking, which might have resulted in no change.
 There was no basis for the court to set aside the agency's action, prior to any application for relief addressed to the agency itself.

 The proper procedure for pursuit of respondent's grievance was set forth explicitly in the APA: a petition to the agency for rulemaking.

+Though he wrote the opinion of the court, Justice Scalia, in Perez v.
+Mortgage Bankers Ass'n, would explicitly call for Auer to be overruled.

 The question of whether to overturn Auer was the focus of the 2019 Supreme Court case, Kisor v.
 Wilkie.
 The Court's decision did not overturn Auer but set forth a set of conditions where courts should use the Auer deference, limiting the extent of its use.